top of page

 Amy Hilder

 Amy is a dedicated physiotherapist with a special interest in cancer rehabilitation and lymphoedema management.
-In 2021, she completed the ALERT program at Macquarie University, gaining expertise in evidence-based assessment and treatment of lymphoedema to enhance her patients' function and quality of life.
+In 2021, she completed the ALERT Program at Macquarie University, developing advanced skills in evidence-based lymphoedema assessment and treatment to improve patient function and quality of life.

-Through her experience, Amy identified a gap in physiotherapy support for breast cancer recovery.
-With over 20,000 Australian women diagnosed each year facing issues like pain and lymphoedema, she sought further training.
-In 2024, she completed the PINC & STEEL Breast Cancer Physiotherapy course.
+Through her clinical experience, Amy identified a gap in physiotherapy support for breast cancer recovery.
+With over 20,000 Australian women diagnosed annually and many experiencing pain and lymphoedema, she pursued further specialised training.
+In 2024, Amy completed the PINC & STEEL Breast Cancer Physiotherapy Program.